thejacedev/expo-screenshotter/README.md

 - Supports custom viewport configurations
 - **NEW:** Place screenshots inside device frames (iPhone or Android)
 - **NEW:** Multiple iPhone frame styles (pill or notch) and colors
+- **NEW:** Android frames in different sizes (compact or medium) and colors

-> **Note:** Device framing is now fully implemented for iPhone frames.
+> **Note:** Device framing is fully implemented for both iPhone and Android frames.
 The tool will take your screenshot and overlay the device frame on top of it, maintaining the screenshot's dimensions.
-Android frames will be added in a future update.

 ## Installation